-- From the Android Settings app, you can activate the developer mode as normal (by tapping Build number seven times).
+- From the Android Settings app, you can activate the developer mode as normal by clicking Build number seven times.

 Tip: You might want to right-click on the settings icon in the shelf and pin it there to get faster access in the future.

 The Android developer options include the following additions for Chrome OS:

 - If you turn on the Allow free window resizing by dragging the border option, you can freely resize your window to confirm that your app properly handles window size changes.
 Make sure that the resizing is fast and fluid.

 - If you turn on the debug information, the caption shows you the window manager's state for the window that defines its capabilities.